How to Seed a Dormant Lawn in Winter

 Get a Green Winter Lawn

-Follow These Easy Steps for a Green Winter Lawn
+Follow These Easy Steps for a Green Winter Lawn:

-The calendar says you're getting close to winter, but if you live in the South, this is your spring.
+The calendar says you're getting close to winter, but if you live in the Southwest, this is your spring.
 Trouble is, your lawn doesn't agree with you.
 It goes dormant right when you're ready for cookouts and get-togethers.
 Overseeding with ryegrass is a good solution for a green winter lawn.
 Here's how.

 Scalp and Rake